 Bing Maps (previously Live Search Maps, Windows Live Maps and Windows Live Local) is a web mapping service provided as a part of Microsoft Bing suite of search engines and powered by the Bing Maps for Enterprise framework.
 It uses the same data after Microsoft bought Here from Nokia.
 Bing maps frequently update and expand the geographic areas covered by their imagery, with new updates being released on roughly a monthly basis.
 Each imagery release typically contains more than 10TB of imagery.

 The website is available in many languages, and its on-line hotel reservations service features more than 60,000 hotels across Europe.
 Visitors to the site gain access to an exclusive database of Michelin Guide content and listings including 18,000 tourist site recommendations and ratings for 62,000 hotels and restaurants, as well as additional travel services including traffic and weather updates, on-line car-hire booking and a database of speed camera locations, updated regularly and available to download free of charge.

 MapQuest (stylized as mapquest) is an American free online web mapping service owned by AOL.
 Currently, MapQuest uses some of TomTom’s services for its mapping system and also data from OpenStreetMaps.
 MapQuest provides some extent of street-level detail and/or driving directions for a variety of countries.
 Users can check if their country is available via a pull down menu on the MapQuest home page.

-What makes Here maps unique is the availability of door numbers on the map, making it easier to locate a house as oppose to Google Maps, where you get to see the street address and nothing more beyond that.
+What makes Here maps unique is the availability of door numbers on the map, making it easier to locate a house as opposed to Google Maps, where you get to see the street address and nothing more beyond that.
 HERE WeGo has offline maps of the United States, the United Kingdom, Germany, France, Spain, Italy, Canada, Australia and more than 100 other countries around the world.
 Download the map you want and you’re set!

-↓ 08 – Baidu Maps | China / Hong Kong / Taiwan
+China / Hong Kong / Taiwan Coverage

-China / Hong Kong / Taiwan
+China / Hong Kong / Taiwan Coverage

-Owned by Tencent, the maker of WeChat that is the world’s first SuperApp where one can do everything with just a single app, from gaming to mobile payment, from booking taxis to social media.
+Owned by Tencent, the maker of WeChat, it is the world’s first SuperApp where one can do everything with just a single app, from gaming to mobile payment, from booking taxis to social media.
 Tencent Maps (formerly Soso Map Service) is a desktop and web mapping service application and technology provided by Tencent, offering satellite imagery, street maps, street view and historical view perspectives, as well as functions such as a route planner for traveling by foot, car, or with public transportation.
 Android and iOS versions are available.

 A free map service by the Indian Government via Geoportal of Indian Space Research Organisation.
 Apart from visualization Bhuvan provides timely disaster support services (domestic and international), free satellite data and a products download facility, and rich thematic datasets.
 Bhuvan is using a crowdsourcing approach to enrich its maps and collect point of interest data.
 It also acts as a platform for hosting government data (example – Karnataka Forest Department datasets).

 Geoportail makes some unusual cartographic sources available, such as the renowned 18th-century Cassini maps and the Napoléonic-period Minutes État-Major, in addition to IGN road maps, administrative maps, topographic maps, cadastral and building surveys, public service utility maps, transportation maps, hydrographic maps, atmospheric and weather maps, geological maps, land use maps, maps of cultural sites, and much more.